 When using bait stations or trays it is important that they are set close enough together that individual rats and mice encounter at least one station during their nightly movements.
 Rats are wide-ranging and can be eradicated using a grid spacing of 25 m -50 m.
 Mice, however, are not as wide-ranging, and require a grid spacing as close as 10 m.

 Property Management Plans

-At the manufacturing plant in New Zealand, the bait will be packaged into 25 kg bags and loaded in approximately 1 tonne weatherproof bait pods for transport by ship to mainland Australia.
-After customs and quarantine clearance in Australia, the bait will be barged to LHI.
-On arrival on LHI, bait will continue to be stored in the weatherproof bait pods in a secured premise most likely at the LHI Airport.
+At the manufacturing plant in New Zealand, the bait was packaged into 25 kg bags and loaded in approximately 1 tonne weatherproof bait pods for transport by ship to mainland Australia.
+After customs and quarantine clearance in Australia, the bait was barged to LHI.
+On arrival on LHI, bait continued to be stored in the weatherproof bait pods in a secured premise at the LHI Airport.

-A limited amount of contingency bait will be purchased with the order in case of physical damage including weathering or bait loss so it is anticipated that there will be bait remaining at the end of the operation.
+A limited amount of contingency bait was purchased with the order in case of physical damage including weathering or bait loss so it is anticipated that there will be bait remaining at the end of the operation.

-Unused Pestoff 20R is likely to be retained in case it is needed for follow up or incursion response.
-It may also be transported back to the mainland for sale to other similar projects or for disposal at an appropriately licensed facility.
-Unusable spillage will be collected and transported to the mainland for disposal.
-Emptied Pestoff bags may be disposed of in a similar manner as discarded bait pellets or they may be incinerated on LHI in accordance with all legal requirements.
+Unused Pestoff 20R is being retained in case it is needed for follow up or incursion response.
+Old bait is either reused (if condition is appropriate) or is collected and transported to the mainland for disposal.
+Emptied Pestoff bags have either been disposed of in a similar manner as discarded bait pellets or incinerated on LHI in accordance with all legal requirements.

-In the event of a spill, the area will be isolated and all practicable steps taken to manage any harmful effects of the spillage including preventing baits from, as far as practical, entering streams or waterways.
-Spilled baits will be collected and put into secure containers.
-Fine material will be swept up and placed into bags for disposal as above.
+In the event of a spill, the area was to be isolated and all practicable steps taken to manage any harmful effects of the spillage including preventing baits from, as far as practical, entering streams or waterways.
+Spilled baits would be collected and put into secure containers.
+Fine material would be swept up and placed into bags for disposal as above.